Itchimonji/design-patterns-in-typescript/README.md

 # Design Patterns In Angular

+- Run `npm install` to install the needed npm packages
 - Run `ng serve` for a dev server.
 Navigate to `http://localhost:4201/`
 - Run `ng generate module singleton --route singleton --module app.module` to create a feature module with routing